 Need a reason to quit?
 We can give you several!

 Trilogy is Tobacco-Free!
 TrilogyFIT is here to support you on your journey to quit tobacco and improve your health.
-Using tobacco is expensive.
-You may be able to save a ton of money by not spending your hard earned cash on tobacco.
-Being tobacco (and nicotine)-free can also earn you free health insurance, a savings of at least $1,430 annually.
+Using tobacco is expensive; why spend your hard-earned money on tobacco?

 |Program||Medically Insured Employee||Uninsured Employee|